 Robot: Oh, Shadow...
 Why didn't I realize it before?
 I love my good friend Shadow.

-Sandra and DiDi once enter a relationship and DiDi kisses Sandra and they go as far as to try to have lesbian sex with each other only to conclude that they're "two naked straight girls with poor boundary issues."
+Sandra and DiDi once enter a relationship and DiDi kisses Sandra.
+They go as far as to try to have sex with each other only to conclude that they're "two naked straight girls with poor boundary issues."

 Aparently Zii is well known to several female strippers in the city.

-Given that it's unclear about Vaarsuvius' true gender, it's easy to see Ho Yay between both male and female OOTS characters, and fans most certainly have seen both, including between V and Belkar thanks to an Accidental Kiss, as well as with Haley.
-Since we don't know the gender of V's spouse either and their children are adopted, it's possible V actually is gay.
-The background during the Darth V transformation was a pink triangle ...
+Given that it's unclear about Vaarsuvius' true gender, it's easy to see Ho Yay between both male and female characters, and fans most certainly have seen both, including between V and Belkar thanks to an Accidental Kiss, as well as with Haley.
+Keep in mind we don't know the gender of V's spouse either and their children are adopted.

 When Roy takes several arrows for Elan, and his "logical" excuses for doing so don't pan out, Elan exclaims "You like me!
 Roy likes Elan" and Belkar starts singing "Roy and Elan sitting in a tree..."